Estimating an issue

-However, the inaccurate estimate of 5 days is unlikely to be an isolated occurrence, in fact the estimates are always going to be wrong (some very little, some wildly so).
-Often this will be discovered after the sprint has started rather than before.
+However, the inaccurate estimate of 5 days is unlikely to be an isolated occurrence.
+In fact, the estimates are always going to be wrong (some very little, some wildly so).
+This will often be discovered after the sprint has started rather than before.
 As long as the team estimates the same way across the whole backlog, this will work itself out over time.
-For example, if they always underestimate, they may find that for a 10 day sprint with 4 team members they can only really commit to 20 days of their estimation unit.
-If they have established a stable velocity then this has no effect, because from a planning perspective we can still reliably estimate how much work we'll get done in upcoming Sprints.
+For example, if they always underestimate, they may find that for a 10-day sprint with 4 team members, they can only really commit to 20 days of their estimation unit.
+If they have established a stable velocity, then this has no effect.
+From a planning perspective, we can still reliably estimate how much work we'll get done in upcoming Sprints.

-When it comes time to start a sprint, the team can use the velocity as an indication of items from the backlog they can realistically commit to completing based on the amount they have successfully completed in the past.
-However, many people immediately question how that can be right when the Original Estimates will not include information about work that might have already been done or discovered about how hard the work is.
+When the team is about to start a sprint, they can use the velocity as an indication of items from the backlog that they can realistically complete.
+The velocity here is based on the number of items they have successfully completed in the past.
+However, some people may question how this can be right when the Original Estimates won't include information about work that may have already been done, or information about how hard a particular item of work is.

 As an example, consider the following scenario:

 - An issue has an Original Estimate of 10 days.

 - The team works 5 days on the issue in the current sprint.

 - The team discovers a bad bug somewhere else in the project, and they decide that fixing that bug in the current sprint is far more important than completing issue X as planned.